christendeo/EdgeRunners/README.md

 ## Setup Installation
 1. Clone the Repository:
 `git clone https://github.com/christendeo/EdgeRunners.git`
 2. Open docker desktop.
 Open the project folder in a terminal.
-Run the command 'docker-compose up --build'
+Run the command `docker-compose up --build`
-3. Seed the database with the command 'docker exec -it edgerunners-server node tasks/seed.js'
+3. Seed the database with the command `docker exec -it edgerunners-server node tasks/index.js`
 3. Run the application from the docker desktop application

 ## GitHub Repository